Ultimate Huron Real Estate Investing Guide for 2026

 Housing

-The city of Huron demonstrates a median home market worth of , the state has a median market worth of , while the median value throughout the nation is .
+The city of Huron has a median home value of , the entire state has a median home value of , at the same time that the median value nationally is .

-Regarding the rental business, Huron shows a median gross rent of .
-The median gross rent amount statewide is , and the US median gross rent is .
+In the lease market, the median gross rent in Huron is .
+The median gross rent level across the state is , while the nation's median gross rent is .

 Housing Quick Stats